 A year later we have eaten through the granola bars in our go-pack.
 Occasionally we refill it, because we hang on to this fanciful idea in the back of our minds of one day when everything might change, for the better or for the terribly worse.
 Yet this anticipated catastrophe is never as it appears.
 No: it is the regular unfolding of daily life.
 This year I learned to secure my communications from government surveillance and began use the word “Neo-Nazi” in everyday sentences.
 This year, people have been deported and mothers and fathers and children have been locked up, as they have in may years past, but now, faster.
 This year, languages and species went extinct.

 This year, babies were born.
 This year, we got married.
 This year, millions of people marched in the streets.
 This year, some people wrote stories of new worlds and sang about freedom, and acted towards it.

 It is a time not so different from any other in which across the stage of life, there is a drama of hope and suffering and the breaking of bodies and the rise and fall of people who lust for power or work for justice.
 Except that underneath the set of the play, the very ground and water we stand on is collapsing.
-For thousands of years this planet has often been unlivable for many people – for the poor, for women, for black and brown people, for people who love differently and whose genders expand out of boxes.
+For millennia this planet has often been unlivable for many people – for the poor, for women, for black and brown people, for people who love differently and whose genders expand out of boxes.
 But this time, because of acts of greed and “willful ignorance” for generations we may have finally made the planet unlivable not only for these but for all people, all creatures.
 From cyanobacteria to the neighbor whose name you can’t remember to Donald Trump.
 This world-on-hospice is the world you will inherit, whose contours I can only imagine.
 The world I imagine some days with horror and some days with abiding hope about how people will use their creativity to discover new paradigms, new, breathtaking ways of living together, about how they may find shalom.